 2. Fluticasone steroid nasal spray

 Fluticasone nasal spray is available over the counter as Pirinase Allergy (P medicine) and Pirinase Hayfever Relief (GSL medication) for adults aged 18 years and over.
-GSL version of the product (available outside the pharmacy) contains 60 sprays, whereas the ‘P’ product contains 120 sprays.
+GSL version (available outside the pharmacy) contains 60 sprays, whereas the ‘P’ product contains 120 sprays.

 How long does it take for Pirinase to work?